 The crossbow crossed over into Iberia by the late Reconquista period and became a regular weapon of Reconquista armies.

 The Visigoth legacy of the Iberia included the use of a spear as a vital weapon on the battlefield.
 This evolved into the use of lances by Reconquista armies.
 Lances were used by the mounted warriors and usually ranged between six and seven feet in length.

 Lances were made from wood and tipped with a long iron head.
 Used together with the stirrup, the cavalrymen were able to mount their lances on a side and charge towards enemy lines with devastating effects for the opponents.

-Lances continued to be used in the Reconquista battles long after its use in the rest of Europe had declined.
+Lances continued to be used in the Reconquista battles long after their use in the rest of Europe had declined.

-However, due to the rapid evolution of defensive armor, the javelin usually wrought little harm on the enemy forces and were meant simply as a preliminary harassing tactic before serious fighting could begin.
+However, due to the rapid evolution of defensive armor, the javelin usually wrought little harm on the enemy forces and was meant simply as a preliminary harassing tactic before serious fighting could begin.